ecodynlab/GALUP/Modules/Module 2.md

 What will you learn from this module?

-• How to set up the Google Earth Engine
+* How to set up Google Earth Engine

-• Using GEE for remote sensing applications
+* Using GEE for remote sensing applications

 ##